California Natural Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 - California Natural Chicken Meal and Rice Puppy (4 stars)

-California Natural Dog Food Lamb Meal and Rice Adult Small Bites was selected to represent the others in the line for this review.
+California Natural Lamb Meal and Rice Adult Small Bites was selected to represent the other products in the line for this review.

 California Natural Lamb Meal & Rice Adult Small Bites